surniaulula/wpsso-organization-place/readme.txt

 **Version 4.0.0 (2025/06/14)**

 * **New Features**
-	* Renamed the add-on to WPSSO Schema Organization and Place Manager.
+	* Renamed the add-on to "WPSSO Schema Organization and Place Manager".
 * **Improvements**
 	* Added options in the SSO Orgs &gt; Edit Organization page:
 		* Offer Catalogs